-Synopsis int specifyCipherSuites(const IT_SSLCipherSuites& suite, const unsigned int n, TT SSLCir oherSuites& SetSuite, unsigned int& retn); Description An application uses this function to customize the set of ciph that it can use.
-Specification of the desired set of ciphers to used is supplied in the suite parameter.
-This function operat within the constraints of the lists of ciphers allowed by the Security Policy configuration file which specifies that any cip that are preferred or allowed can be used.
-SetSuite pa the previous the applicat IT_PREFERREN this function t the application will actually use are returned in the rameter.
-If all ciphers specified are disallowed, then sly existing set of ciphers is used.
-The set of ciphers for ion is automatically initialized to the D_CIPHERS list at application start up.
-This means that n need not be called by an application unless it wants r expand its cipher suite.
+Synopsis int specifyCipherSuites(const IT_SSLCipherSuites& suite, TT SSLCi const unsigned int n, TT_DDTCT SetSuite, unsigned int& retn); Description An application uses this function to customize the set of cipher that it can use.
+Specification of the desired set of ciphers to be used is supplied in the suite parameter.
+This function operates within the constraints of the lists of ciphers allowed by the Security Policy configuration file which specifies that any cipher that are preferred or allowed can be used.
+Ciphers that the application will actually use are returned in the SetSuite parameter.
+If all ciphers specified are disallowed, then the previously existing set of ciphers is used.
+The set of ciphers for the application is automatically initialized to the IT_PREFERRED_CIPHERS list at application start up.
+This means that this function need not be called by an application unless it wants to restrict or expand its cipher suite.
 Parameters suite A list of ciphers.
 The application attempts to specify the ciphers according to preference. n The number of ciphers in suite.
 SetSuite The list of ciphers that the application will actually use. retn The number of ciphers in SetSuite.
-Return Value If all ciphers specified in the suite parameter are allowed, IT_SSL_SUCCESS is returned and SetSuite is populated accordingly with these ciphers.
+Return Value If all ciphers s specified in the suite parameter are allowed, Ess is returned and SetSuite is populated accordingly ciphers.